Case Western Reserve Spartans football: Post-merger (1970–present)

 The football teams combined in 1970, a few years after the federation of the two universities.
 Both the Red Cats and Rough Riders names were dropped, and the new mascot, Spartans, was adopted.
 A new rivalry game emerged in 1970 against the Carnegie Mellon Tartans.
 In 1986, the annual game and trophy was officially dubbed the Academic Bowl.
 Another rivalry against the College of Wooster began in 1984, where the winner holds on to the Baird Brothers Trophy.

 The Spartans played in the PAC until 1983.
 The following season, they helped charter their fourth conference, the North Coast Athletic Conference.
 During the league's first year in 1984, the Spartans achieved a 9–0 undefeated season, winning the first conference title led by two-time All-American quarterback Fred DiSanto.
-The most successful coach by winning percentage in the post-merger era was Coach Jim Chapman, who amassed a 36–7–1 (0.830) record from 1982–1986, including a 14-game win streak.
+The most successful coach by winning percentage in the post-merger era was Coach Jim Chapman, who amassed a 36–7–1 (0.830) record from 1982 to 1986, including a 14-game win streak.

 In conjunction with other top research universities in the country, Case Western Reserve University became a charter member of its fifth and final conference, the University Athletic Association, being joined by the football teams of University of Chicago, Washington University in St. Louis, Carnegie Mellon University, and University of Rochester in 1986.
 Conference titles were won in 1988 and 1996.
 The Spartans played as a member of both the NCAC and UAA, until finally departing the NCAC in 1999.

 In 2004, Coach Greg Debeljak moved into the head coaching role, where he set and holds the record for most wins in post-merger era history.
 Within a few years, the Spartans achieved three consecutive 10–0 undefeated seasons in (2007, 2008, and 2009), which helped set an all-time school record of a 38-game regular season win streak, leading to the school's first NCAA DIII playoff appearances (2007, 2008, and 2009) and playoff win (2007).
 Six UAA conference titles (2007, 2008, 2009, 2011, 2016, and 2017) have been won.
 In 2017, he recorded another perfect 10–0 regular season, sharing the PAC conference title with Washington and Jefferson, also earning another playoff victory.
 Coach Greg Debeljak holds a 10–8 record against rival Carnegie Mellon.

 After a couple decade hiatus, the team rejoined the PAC in 2014 while retaining its membership in the UAA.